tabad/fusioninventory-agent-windows-installer/Readme.txt

    Let's look at an exemple.

    Suppose has been released the new Strawberry Perl Nov 2012 Portable Edition (5.16.2.1-32/64bits).
-Nowadays, the installers  are run on Strawberry Perl Aug 2012 Portable Edition (5.16.1.1-32/64bits) and you want to upgrade it.
+Nowadays (Nov 09, 2012), the installers are run on Strawberry Perl Aug 2012 Portable Edition (5.16.1.1-32/64bits) and you want to upgrade it.
 These are the steps you should carry out.

     Update variables 'strawberry_version' and 'strawberry_release' of file './Perl/Scripts/load-perl-environment' to reflect the new values.